What do 20.000 pairs of socks, 15.000 euros, three wasted months, and a weasel wearing a sombrero have in common?

 Build different versions for different audiences: Create several views as your audiences need different information

 Creating a prioritization roadmap is simple with airfocus.

 Start by selecting one of our roadmap templates.
-We offer pre-built templates that fully adjustable and built on proven decision-making and roadmapping methods.
+We offer pre-built templates that are fully adjustable and built on proven decision-making and roadmapping methods.
 All our templates are fully customizable.
 Adapt them to your needs if required.
 You can do that right in the beginning or later on.

 Add your Projects, features, and initiatives manually or import them from your existing tools.